 Sibling Discount!
 While the session registration fee for the first student in the family is $99, the second student is $89 and the third student (or more) is $79.

 Rehearsals are held each Wednesday evening, usually from 6:15-8:00 PM, throughout the year.
-Usually, one rehearsal a session is a “give back” rehearsal where members have a chance to enjoy friendship and snacks and get to know members of the group better.
-Some Friday night rehearsals are scheduled throughout the year in preparation for larger concerts.
+Some Friday night rehearsals may be scheduled throughout the year in preparation for larger concerts.
 See our current rehearsal and gig schedule.

 Rehearsals are held in Eldersburg.
-They are usually held at Freedom Optimist Hall, Piney Ridge Elementary or Century High School.
+They are usually held at Piney Ridge Elementary, Freedom Optimist Hall or Century High School.

 When school is closed for the day or closed early due to weather, there is no rehearsal.
 If school is closed early due to professional development for teachers, that does not necessarily mean that there will be no rehearsal for the group.